algorithmiaio/dev-center/_pages/integrations/azure_listeners.md

 ## 4. Create Service Bus Namespace and Queue

 * Import ARM template and create your Service Bus Namespace and Queue.
-<a href="https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/overview" target="_blank">Info about ARM templates</a>
+<a href="https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/overview" target="_blank" rel="noopener noreferrer">Info about ARM templates</a>
-<a href="https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-quickstart-portal#:~:text=In%20the%20left%20navigation%20pane,if%20the%20name%20is%20available" target="_blank">Info about Service Bus</a>
+<a href="https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-quickstart-portal#:~:text=In%20the%20left%20navigation%20pane,if%20the%20name%20is%20available" target="_blank" rel="noopener noreferrer">Info about Service Bus</a>
 * Create a new Template, and load the contents of the ARM template file from step 1 into the ARM template tab.
 Save the template and click “Deploy Template”.
 * Fill in the Namespace Name, Queue Name, and choose region appropriate for you.